 - “The lamp of the body is the eye.
-Therefore, if your eye isn’t warped,(17)“eye isn’t warped” According to some sources, this is an idiom which means “to be generous”, in the sense of giving to others/charity.
+Therefore, if your eye isn’t warped,9“eye isn’t warped” According to some sources, this is an idiom which means “to be generous”, in the sense of giving to others/charity.
 This makes excellent sense when you consider the context.
-The phrase is literally “is not warped”, with “not warped” being a single Greek word that literally means “without folds” (J. Thayer).
+The phrase is literally “is not warped”, with “not warped” being a single Greek word that literally means “without folds” (Thayers).
 It carries a similar moral connotation of “upright”, in the sense of not being crooked, bent, evil, etc. While “isn’t folded” would be more literally correct, it would be confusing because we don’t associate “folding” with crooked morals.
 However, we do associate “warped” with them; hence the translation choice here. your whole body will be full of light.

-- “But if your eye is evil,(18)“eye is evil” according to some sources, this is an idiom which means “to be stingy”. i.e. hoarding your wealth in an unhealthy way. your whole body will be full of darkness.
-Therefore, if the light within you is darkness, how great is that darkness?(19)In Greek, an interrogative pronoun (similar to our word “how”) is used, making it a question.
+- “But if your eye is evil,10“eye is evil” according to some sources, this is an idiom which means “to be stingy”. i.e. hoarding your wealth in an unhealthy way. your whole body will be full of darkness.
+Therefore, if the light within you is darkness, how great is that darkness?11In Greek, an interrogative pronoun (similar to our word “how”) is used, making it a question.
 Many translations end this sentence with an exclamation point, which makes it a statement rather than a true question.
 Jesus may have intended it as a rhetorical question, but it’s hard to be certain from the text.
 Therefore, it has been translated as a question here.

-No Need to be anxious
+Don’t be anxious

-- “Look(21)“look” the Greek word here implies intently looking to understand at the birds of the sky.
-For they don’t plant, nor harvest, nor gather into barns, and your heavenly Father feeds them.
-Don’t you have much more value than they do?
+- “Look at the birds of the sky, that they don’t plant, nor harvest, nor gather into barns, and your heavenly Father feeds them.
+Aren’t you more valuable than they are?

-- “And about clothing; why are you anxious?
-Learn and fully understand(22)“Learn and fully understand” is one word in Greek.
+- “And about clothes; why are you anxious?
+Study to fully understand13“Study to fully understand” is one word in Greek.
 It means to understand something by studying it thoroughly.
 This word is related to the Greek word for “disciple”, but has the added force of an intensifying prefix. the lilies of the field; how do they grow?
-They don’t exhaust themselves with work nor do they spin.(23)Spinning is an ancient process of turning animal fibers (hair) into thread, which was then woven into fabric, which was made into clothes.
+They don’t exhaust themselves with work nor do they spin.14Spinning is an ancient process of turning animal fibers (hair) into thread, which was then woven into fabric, which was made into clothes.
 Spinning was a very labor intensive process before modern machinery.

 Next: Matthew chapter 7